Britt Wolfe Author

 Poetry By Britt Wolfe

-Poetry is just journaling, but make it cryptic.
-I write about love, grief, betrayal, and the occasional deep-rooted resentment that probably should have been unpacked in therapy, but hey—rhyming is cheaper.
-If you’re looking for sweeping romance, delicate metaphors, or poems about the way the moon makes me feel, you won’t find them here.
-What you will find is razor-sharp honesty, the occasional insult wrapped in iambic pentameter, and the kind of biting commentary that makes you wonder if I’ve been eavesdropping on your life.
-Spoiler: I haven’t, but if the shoe fits, lace it up and start running.
+Poetry is just journaling—but make it cryptic.
+I write about love, grief, betrayal, and the kind of deep-rooted resentment that probably should have been unpacked in therapy, but hey—rhyming is cheaper.
+If you’re looking for sweeping romance, delicate metaphors, or poems about the moon, keep scrolling.
+What you’ll find here is razor-sharp honesty, vulnerability with bite, and the occasional insult wrapped in iambic pentameter.
+The kind of commentary that feels a little too personal... because maybe it is.

 Click here to read all my sad, sad poems.